suck-seed/expense-Trackie/README.md

 Making it easy for you to take A LOT of your expense plesently and not get OVERWHELMED by your over spending habits.

 This is expenseTrackie :)

+### Installing
+Download the zip file from the release section, unzip it and then run the setup.exe.

+It will install all the needed dependency and will call the .msi installer itself.